 - The White Glove Society in Fallout: New Vegas are a recovered Cannibal Clan.
 Their transformation couldn't be more complete, having become high class casino owners and operators.
 However, there's a subgroup with some recidivism of late.

 - In Fallout 4, you can help Cait kick her addiction to Psycho, but it's not easy.
-It requires not only getting her affinity up to the level where she nearly idolizes you, but taking her deep into the southwest and into the heart of Vault 95, which is neck-deep in Gunners and Assaultrons, in order to purge the poison from her system.
+It requires not only getting her affinity up to the level where she nearly idolizes you, but taking her deep into the southwest and into the heart of Vault 95, which is neck-deep in Gunners and Assaultrons, in order to find a Vault-Tec gadget that will purge the poison from her system.

 - Cullen becomes this in Dragon Age: Inquisition if you support him during this fight against his lyrium addiction.
 If he does, he becomes the role model for other Templars (those who weren't corrupted by Red Lyrium, anyway) to be cured of their addiction, as well.